stable-net/go-stablenet/README.md

-## Stable One Specification
+## StableNet Specification
-This is the official Go implementation of the Stable One protocol, a fork of the WEMIX 4.0 protocol(https://github.com/wemixarchive/go-wemix-wbft).
+This is the official Go implementation of the StableNet protocol, a fork of the WBFT protocol(https://github.com/wemixarchive/go-wbft).

-Stable One is a Chain Protocol with a Proof-of-Authority (PoA) architecture underpinned by a BFT consensus algorithm tailored for stablecoins.
+StableNet is a Chain Protocol with a Proof-of-Authority (PoA) architecture underpinned by a BFT consensus algorithm tailored for stablecoins.
 Our BFT implementation leverages the WBFT engine, an enhanced version of QBFT, designed for more practical applications.
-(For an in-depth understanding of WBFT, please refer to: https://github.com/wemixarchive/go-wemix-wbft?tab=readme-ov-file#wbft-protocol-specification-wemix-40)
+(For an in-depth understanding of WBFT, please refer to: https://github.com/wemixarchive/go-wbft?tab=readme-ov-file#wbft-protocol-specification)

-The core innovation of the Stable One protocol lies in its ability to facilitate gas fee payments using stable tokens.
+The core innovation of the StableNet protocol lies in its ability to facilitate gas fee payments using stable tokens.
 To achieve this, we have implemented the following key features:

 - Base Coin Policy for Stablecoins: A novel approach to managing the chain's native currency.
 - Comprehensive Governance System: Establishing robust oversight for validators, minters, and master minters.